How has the co-op job search process changed?

 What do I need to do now to prepare for my co-op job search?

-- If you will be looking for your first co-op beginning in January 2019, don’t worry – everything will be covered in the co-op preparation course you will be enrolled in during the Fall term.
+- If you will be looking for your first co-op don’t worry – everything will be covered in the co-op preparation course you will enroll in.

 - Update your resume using the new resume building tool VMock.
 This new platform uses an algorithm based on current best practices and industry standards to provide specific feedback and an overall score to each version of your resume that you upload to the system.
 We recommend you follow the system suggestions and keep uploading your resume until you achieve the version you think best.
 At that point you may wish to share that version of your resume with your co-op coordinator for final polishing.